getify/You-Dont-Know-JS/async & performance/ch3.md

 #### "Finally"

 The key question to ask is, "What happens to the promises that get discarded/ignored?"
 We're not asking that question from the performance perspective -- they would otherwise end up garbage collection eligible -- but from the behavioral perspective (side effects, etc.).
-Promises cannot be canceled -- that would destroy the external immutability trust -- so they can only be silently ignored.
+Promises cannot be canceled -- and shouldn't be, as that would destroy the external immutability trust (see the "Promise Uncancelable" section toward the end of this chapter!) -- so they can only be silently ignored.

 But what if `foo()` in the above example is reserving some sort of resource for usage, but the timeout fires first and causes that promise to be ignored?
 Is there anything in this pattern that proactively frees the reserved resource after the timeout, or otherwise cancels any side effects it may have had?
 What if all you wanted was to log the fact that `foo()` timed out?